 DP: Sometime before that happened.
-It was – you know they were having problems out in California in other cities, where they were having little riots, you know it was like they were just looking for something, it’s kinda strange that the way this started it happened to start just around the time they came in.
-Now, it was said to me – I mean, I’ve always heard that three or four o’clock in the morning before the riots the state police noticed heavy traffic on the highways coming in and these people coming in, they actually turned around and went back, and it holds some kinda truth because in areas where there is unrest you find outsiders to come in and incite it and get it going and then they leave after they’ve gotten it going.
+It was – you know they were having problems out in California in other cities, where they were having little riots, you know it was like they were just looking for something, it’s kind of strange that the way this started it happened to start just around the time they came in.
+Now, it was said to me – I mean, I’ve always heard that three or four o’clock in the morning before the riots the state police noticed heavy traffic on the highways coming in and these people coming in, they actually turned around and went back, and it holds some kind of truth because in areas where there is unrest you find outsiders to come in and incite it and get it going and then they leave after they’ve gotten it going.
 So that’s what I heard that had happened is they were coming in and going.
 I remember me and my husband and the kids listening to speeches from different radical groups.
-I don’t know exactly whether it was the Black Panthers but lots of radical groups would come in and stand on top of buildings and make a speech to the people about more power and black power, ‘we gotta get rid of whitey’ and all this kind of rhetoric and I remember that.
+I don’t know exactly whether it was the Black Panthers but lots of radical groups would come in and stand on top of buildings and make a speech to the people about more power and black power and, "We gotta get rid of whitey" and all this kind of rhetoric and I remember that.

 NL: What did you think about those speeches and demonstrations at that time you were hearing them?

-DP: Actually they, because I was running an apartment building in that area, they actually asked to have a meeting in my building and of course I didn’t let them, but they were asking permission, could they hold meetings in the building, get with the people and talk to the people, kinda incite the people.
+DP: Actually they, because I was running an apartment building in that area, they actually asked to have a meeting in my building and of course I didn’t let them, but they were asking permission, could they hold meetings in the building, get with the people and talk to the people, kind of incite the people.
 All I cared about at that time was getting out of that neighborhood and getting my children to safety.

 NL: What else do you remember about that last week in July?
 What were the sights and the sounds that you remember?

 DP: Oh it was terrible.
 We were actually, where that happened on the corner of Clairmount - I think it was Clairmount and Twelfth Street - it was supposed to have happened on top of a printing shop, there was a blind pig there.
 Of course I never frequented, but of course my husband and his brothers did so they knew it was there.
 It would run after hours and I think that’s where it happened.
 In fact, I had a girlfriend that was in there not too long before and they had raided it.
 But, the thing that I heard is that the police department was being paid money not to raid them.
-They knew it was – it was like they turned their head to the fact that it was there and let it run and I think that people were kinda upset because of the fact that they were raided.
+They knew it was – it was like they turned their head to the fact that it was there and let it run and I think that people were kind of upset because of the fact that they were raided.
 They shouldn’t have been operating anyway after hours, it was illegal to operate after hours and so it started there and that gave people reason to spill it out into the streets.
-So it happened in the wee hours in the morning, I was asleep, when I woke up all I could hear was disturbance in the street, Molotov cocktails being thrown in buildings ‘cause we were like – probably maybe two or three blocks off of twelfth, and we could hear them running through the neighborhood, people getting out and getting involved in it.
+So it happened in the wee hours in the morning, I was asleep.
+When I woke up all I could hear was disturbance in the street, Molotov cocktails being thrown in buildings because we were like, probably maybe two or three blocks off of twelfth, and we could hear them running through the neighborhood, people getting out and getting involved in it.

 NL: Did your building stay safe throughout this?